 The IEEE 802.11 Working Group (WG) thanks ETSI ERM TG11 for their Liaison Statement (ERMTG11(20)000018r2) that highlights the ongoing work in ERM TG11 relating to the System Reference Document on 2.4 GHz Wideband Data Transmission Systems (TR 103 665).

-As requested, the WG has facilitated a review of clause 8.1 in the TR 103 665 draft and the proposal in ERMTG11(20)000016 from Qorvo for a new clause 8.1.4 in the TR 103 665 draft on “Current challenges” for IEEE 802.11.
+As requested, the WG has initiated a review of clause 8.1 in the TR 103 665 draft and the proposal in ERMTG11(20)000016 from Qorvo for a new clause 8.1.4 in the TR 103 665 draft on “Current challenges” for IEEE 802.11.

 Various WG participants have reviewed clause 8.1 in the TR 103 665 draft.
-A few issues with the draft text have been discussed, although for many participants it was difficult to make an informed judgement on the suitability of the current text in clause 8.1 as input into the preparation for the 8th update of the European Commission Decision on SRDs because they are not sufficiently familiar with the purpose and required scope of the material.
 A few comments and suggestions from WG participants are recorded in an appendix to this Liaison Statement.
-In addition, we have highlighted to WG participants the possibility of providing more details input to ETSI ERM TG11 on clause 8.1 in the future to ensure it provides an appropriately detailed description of IEEE 802.11 operation in the 2.4 GHz band.
+In addition, we have highlighted to WG participants the possibility of providing more input to ETSI ERM TG11 on clause 8.1 in the future to ensure it provides an appropriately detailed description of IEEE 802.11 operation in the 2.4 GHz band.

 The WG notes that the challenges asserted in ERMTG11(20)000016 justifying a new clause 8.1.4 in the TR 103 665 draft are not recognised by the WG as important challenges that need to be addressed at this time.
 The WG recommends that the proposal for a new clause 8.1.4 in ERMTG11(20)000016 is rejected on the basis the associated proposed regulatory change for a per transmitter power limit for all technologies could unnecessarily risk the ongoing success of the 2.4 GHz band in Europe.